Tips for Growing Roma Tomatoes

 All tomatoes need a long growing season.
 Seeds are best started indoors six to eight weeks before the last frost date for your region.

-If you’re new to seed propagation, this guide has all the details you need on how to grow tomatoes from seed in six easy steps.
+If you’re new to seed propagation, our guide has all the details you need on how to grow tomatoes from seed in six easy steps.

 Once seedlings grow to about six inches tall, you can begin to harden them off in preparation for planting outdoors.